 - You cannot be married to anyone currently, with the following conditions:

--In the event that you decide to remarry, you would not ordinarily be able to collect social security benefits based on your ex-spouse’s work history unless your second married ends due to death or divorce
+-If you decide to remarry, you would not ordinarily be able to collect social security benefits based on your ex-spouse's work history unless your second married ends due to death or divorce

 The answer to this question is no in most cases.